Go2AI-Labs/AZ-Go/docs/analysis.md

 ---
 layout: default
-title: Model Analysis
+title: Analysis Tools
+parent: Analysis & Research
+nav_order: 2
 permalink: /analysis
 ---

-# Model Analysis
+# Analysis Tools

 This section discusses methods to analyze trained models.
 All configuration information and graphs for every model are stored for reference.